8 Cornish Tidal Pools

 Bude sea pool, Summerleaze, Bude

 Popular with tourists, locals and the Muddy kids (its right on Summerleaze Beach, and only a 5 minute flat walk from town) Bude sea pool is a huge lido, part man made, part natural.
 Its so popular, someone voted it best Family Attraction in one of the past Muddy Awards!
 The pool is topped up twice daily by the old man of the sea.
 Deep enough for jumping in with shallower areas for little ones the pool provides safe swimming conditions for everyone.

 Good for: Anytime swimming.
 This is a great pool for those with restricted movement.
 Wheelchair access is good and you can even hire a beach wheelchair from the Summerleaze Beach office

 Watch out for: Crowds!
 Due to access and location this is a very popular spot in the summer.

-Parking: Parking is available right on the beach.
+Parking: Parking is available right on the beach (if you can find a space!)

 How to find it: EX23 8HN and see the website here.